mojofunk/alta-doc/LIBMOJO-TODO.md

 All methods are sync unless a "async" suffix is appended to the function/method name

-change samplerate_t type to double
+DONE - change samplerate_t type to double

 add get_common_samplerates to core/audio/utils.hpp